eclipse-zenoh/zenoh-c/docs/api.rst

 Session configuration
 ---------------------

-A zenoh-net session is configured through a set of :c:type:`zn_properties_t`.
+A zenoh-net session is configured through a :c:type:`zn_properties_t` properties map.

-Several properties with the same id are accepted.
-If only one property is expected for a given id, then the last property with the id is used.
+Multiple values are coma separated.

-The following constants define the several property ids accepted for a zenoh-net session configuration and the associated accepted values.
+The following constants define the several property keys accepted for a zenoh-net session configuration and the associated accepted values.

 .. c:var:: const unsigned int ZN_CONFIG_MODE_KEY